ONSdigital/design-system/docs/automatic-npm-releasing.md

 When you create a release (and a tag is created) a Travis build will kick off and start building a npm bundle which will be deployed to npm.

-Currently the deployment to npm is done using API keys for Ben Meyrick's (`bameyrick@gmail.com`) npm account.
+Currently the deployment to npm is done using API keys for Richard McCarthy's (`richard.mccarthy.ons@gmail.com`) npm account.
 If these need changing there are some prerequisites:

 ### npm account